maxshine/personal-continuous-integrations/.github/actions/test-automation-docker-action/README.md

 ### Inputs
-1. `test-config-file`: Required.
-The local path to the test config file in the tested repository
+1. `automation-config-file`: Required.
+The local path to the automation config file in the target repository

 ### Outputs
 N/A